Our Team

 Social Media Manager

-Darlene is a senior at Clark University on track to graduate in May 2024 with a Bachelor of Arts in Psychology and a minor in Sociology.
-After graduating, she will be an incoming graduate student at Lehigh University pursuing a Ph.D. in Counseling Psychology.
-Her research will focus on Latinx mental health as well as youth interventions as they relate to ethnic-racial identity development.
+Darlene is a doctoral student at Lehigh University pursuing a Ph.D. in Counseling Psychology.
+Her research focuses on Latinx mental health as well as youth interventions as they relate to ethnic-racial identity development.

 Darlene is excited to join the PLANS teams and looks forward to disseminating valuable information to other passionate, future Latine clinical/counseling students.